ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_aws_iot_lambda/implement-lambda.md

 ![fig12](Figures/12.png)

 Click the *Save* button to add a new test event.
-This will take you back to the Lambda function console.
+This takes you back to the Lambda function console.

 ### Testing the function
 In the Lambda function console, click the triangle icon next to the Test button, and select *temperature-normal-level* event:

 ![fig13](Figures/13.png)

 Then, click the *Test* button.
-Lambda function will be invoked, and you will see the following execution result:
+The Lambda function is invoked, and you will see the following execution result:

 ![fig14](Figures/14.png)